-Business Rationale: Business and economic systems are the heart of every modern society across the world.
-This subject has been designed to provide students with a wider understanding of business and the skills, abilities and attitudes necessary to succeed in modern society today.
-Learning Focus: In this subject, students will study the following units through the described content: THE NATURE OF ECONOMIC SYSTEMS • Explain the role of current world economies in allocating and distributing resources • Analyse the effects of economic and business decisions • Consider the potential consequences of alternative actions • Research and investigate current economic and business issues • Develop strategies to manage financial risks and rewards FINANCIAL MANAGEMENT Understand the characteristics of the Australian Share market Analyse factors influencing the share price of companies Explain the role of banks and other financial institution Investigate the benefits of saving and investing Develop strategies to manage financial risks and rewards Outcomes / Assessment: Research tasks Short answer and response to stimuli exam Practical exam
+Economics and Business Rationale: Year 9 Economics and Business focuses on the topic of Australia's "international trade and interdependence" within a global context, including trade with the countries of Asia.
+Students investigate what it means for Australia to be part of the global economy, particularly through trade with the countries of Asia and the influence on the allocation of resources, and how businesses create and maintain competitive advantage.
+They examine the implications of interdependence of participants in the global economy for decision-making.
+Students focus on consumer and financial risks and rewards.
+They examine the influence of Australia's financial sector on economic decision-making for how it contributes to a prosperous economy and responds to challenges impacting on peoples' lives and choices.
+Inquiry questions provide a framework for developing students' knowledge, understanding and skills.
+Learning Focus: In this subject, students will study the following units through the described content: THE NATURE OF ECONOMIC SYSTEMS Explain the role of Australia's financial sector and its effect on economic decision making Analyse the effects of economic and business decisions Consider the potential consequences of alternative actions Research and investigate current economic and business issues Develop strategies to manage financial risks and rewards FINANCIAL MANAGEMENT Understand the characteristics of the Australian Share market Analyse factors influencing the share price of companies Explain the role of banks and other financial institution Investigate the benefits of saving and investing Develop strategies to manage financial risks and rewards Outcomes / Assessment: Research tasks Short answer and response to stimuli exam Practical exam - creation of a mock business

 Geography Rationale: Geography explains how geographical processes change the characteristics of places.
+The study of this topic draws on studies from Australia and other countries.
 It analyses interconnections between people, places and environments and explains how these interconnections influence people and change places and environments.
 It predicts changes in the characteristics of places over time and identifies the possible implications of change for the future.
 Alternative strategies to a geographical challenge are analysed using environmental, social and economic criteria.
+Inquiry questions provide a framework for developing students' knowledge, understanding and skills.
 Learning Focus: In this subject, students will study the following units through the described content: BIOMES AND FOOD SECURITY Investigate the role of the biotic environment and its role in food and fibre production.
 Examine the biomes of the world, their alteration and significance as a source of food and fibre.
 Use studies drawn from Australia and across the world to examine environmental challenges of and constraints on expanding food production in the future.
 INTERCONNECTIONS Investigate how people, through their choices and actions, are connected to places throughout the world in a wide variety of ways.
 Consider how connections help to make and change places and their environments.
 Examine the interconnections between people and places considering the products people buy and the effects of their production on the places that make them.
 Use studies drawn from Australia and across the world to examine ways that transport, and information and communication technologies have impacted on services provided internationally and on isolated rural areas connectivity.
 Use inquiry questions and specific inquiry skills to interpret maps, photographs and other representations of geographical data.
 Undertake field study excursion to Australia Zoo.
 Outcomes / Assessment: Field study report Short response / Practical exam